eth-educators/ethstaker-knowledgebase/staking-glossary.md

 Almost all transaction on Ethereum set a [priority fee ↗](https://ethereum.org/en/developers/docs/gas/#priority-fee) to incentivize [block proposers](staking-glossary.md#block-proposer) to include the transaction as a higher priority than others.
 The higher the fee relative to other transactions currently waiting in the [mempool](staking-glossary.md#mempool) This fee is paid to the block proposer.
 All of the priority fees in a block are aggregated and paid in a single state change directly to the [suggested fee recipient](staking-glossary.md#suggested-fee-recipient) set by the block proposer.
 This address could be a hardware wallet, a software wallet, or even a multi-sig contract.

+## Private Key

 ## Proof of stake (PoS)

 A method by which a cryptocurrency blockchain protocol aims to achieve distributed consensus.
 PoS asks users to prove ownership of a certain amount of cryptocurrency (their "stake" in the network) in order to be able to participate in the validation of transactions.

+## Public Key

+TODO

 ## Signing

-Demonstrating cryptographically that a message or transaction was approved by the holder of a specific private key.
+Demonstrating cryptographically that a message or transaction was approved by the holder of a specific [private key](staking-glossary.md#private-key)).

 ## Slashable offenses